Last Updated on August 25, 2023 by Louise Carter

-You’ll breathe in a range of bacteria while spending a prolonged period in the bathroom with the toilet seat up, and sitting upright too long can lead to restricted blood flow and deep vein thrombosis.
+You’ll breathe in microscopic bacterial particles if you spend a prolonged period in the bathroom with the toilet seat up.
+Sitting upright for too long can also lead to restricted blood flow in the legs.

-Stand up while using the toilet if possible, and if this is not the case, make the toilet seat uncomfortable, occupy your mind, or set the alarm to prevent dozing off.
+If you regularly fall asleep on the toilet, take steps to stop this from happening.
+Stand up while using the toilet, make the toilet seat uncomfortable, occupy your mind, or set an alarm to prevent dozing off.

-Why Do I Fall Asleep on the Toilet?
+Why Do I Fall Asleep On The Toilet?

 Rising from Deep Sleep

 If you have nocturia, you may be roused from a deep sleep by the need to use the bathroom.
 If you feel groggy as you go to the bathroom, you’re still in sleep inertia and adjusting to wakefulness.

 You won’t be fully awake when you sit on the toilet.
 Like hitting the snooze alarm in bed in the morning often results in dozing off again, the comparative comfort can lull you back to sleep.

 Give yourself 1-2 minutes to awaken before heading to the bathroom.
 Also, consider splashing cool water on your face to gain sufficient alertness.
 Of course, this is unappealing at 3 AM.

 While many people enjoy a nightcap before bed, drinking alcohol interferes with sleep.
 The Behavioral Neurobiology of Alcohol Addiction explains how alcohol has simultaneous stimulant and sedative effects.